artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2016-09-10-little-bug-to-ruin-everything.md

 layout: post
 title:  "A little bug to ruin everything"
 date:   2016-01-10
-excerpt: "A scary tale how one line of code can cause a plenty bugs and grind your gears as hell.
+excerpt: "A scary tale how one line of code can cause a plenty bugs and grind your gears as hell."
 tag:
 - Rails
 - Ruby